 What is a CAS Registry Number?

-A CAS RN is a unique and specific identifier assigned to 1 chemical substance.
-CAS RNs can also be assigned to specific mixtures of chemicals.
+A CAS number is a unique and specific identifier assigned to 1 chemical substance or specific mixtures of chemicals.

 - internationally recognised

 - a means of verifying a chemical identity